 - urinary urgency or frequent urination

 - blood in the urine

-It’s rare, but BCG can spread through the body and cause a serious infection.
-Symptoms of this include:
+White rare, BCG can potentially spread through the body and cause a serious infection.
+Symptoms of this can include:

-- fever that doesn’t respond to aspirin or other fever reducers
+- a high fever that doesn’t respond to aspirin or other fever reducers

 - dizziness or lightheadedness

 If you have any sign of serious infection, seek immediate medical attention.

 Cancer treatment usually involves more than one type of therapy, which can be given at the same time or one at a time.
 That makes it difficult to compare one treatment to another.